-What are the typical symptoms of a baby girl?
+What are a baby girl's typical symptoms?

 Baby girls are usually diagnosed soon after birth because of unusual looking genitalia.
 The clitoris may be larger than normal.
 The urine tube (urethra) and vagina may merge to form a larger hole.
 The womb (uterus) and other female organs are normal.
 Because the condition is recognised so early, baby girls do not usually become seriously ill through complications (see below).

-What are the typical symptoms of a baby boy?
+What are a baby boy's typical symptoms?

 - These babies look normal, except their skin may be slightly darker than usual.
 The penis may be enlarged.
 Other symptoms depend on whether the boy has the salt-losing form or the non-salt-losing form.

 - Baby boys with the salt-losing form: if the condition is severe, the baby may experience a salt-losing crisis and become quite ill.
 This happens when they are between 7-14 days old.
 They may develop symptoms such as:

 - Boys with the non-salt-losing form: these children are usually diagnosed because they develop early virilisation.
 This means there are signs of early puberty such as an enlarged penis or an increase in body hair.
 This is often recognised between the ages of 2-4 years.

 This tends to be diagnosed in later childhood or as a young adult.